 Sick leave is considered a privilege and not a right.
 Full time employees will receive full pay for a work day, with the exception of EMS 24-hour shift employees who will receive pay based on a twelve hour day.
 Sick leave in the amount of twelve (12) work days per year is earned at the rate of one (1) work day per month.
 If an employee is in a paid status for one-half the month, he/she will be credited one day of sick leave for the month.
-Accumulated sick leave has no value except for the purpose granted, and in the event of retirement, accumulated sick leave may be credited toward retirement provided this is permitted under the rules and regulations of the Tennessee Consolidated Retirement System.
-Otherwise, all unused sick leave shall be forfeited.
+Accumulated sick leave has no value except for the purpose granted, and in the event of retirement from Tennessee Consolidated Retirement, accumulated sick leave may be credited toward retirement provided this is permitted under the rules and regulations of the Tennessee Consolidated Retirement System.
+Otherwise, all unused sick leave shall be forfeited. and will not be paid out to employees upon the end of employment.
+It is the employee's responsibility to ensure any unused sick leave is reported to Tennessee Consolidated Retirement for immediate or future credit.